verdaux/BookNotes/Phrases/Impressors 12.md

 - [ ] I just know she is who she thinks she is.
 - [ ] We are statues with a pulse
 - [ ] The one who runs barefoot curses sharp stones.
 - [ ] Called me poor in 8 languages
+- [ ] Being married is a full time job with no benefits and constant performance reviews.